mparticle-integrations/mparticle-javascript-integration-adobe/HeartbeatKit/README.md

-# integration-adobe
+# Adobe Heartbeat Mapping

-Adobe Javascript integration for mParticle

-This repo is managed by [Lerna](https://lerna.js.org).
+This Adobe Heartbeat mapping is imported by both the Adobe Client and Adobe Server integrations located in the `packages/` directory.
+It is not a separate integration, but instead contains code to map an mParticle Media event that is sent to the Client or Server integrations.

 ## License

-Copyright 2018 mParticle, Inc.
+Copyright 2019 mParticle, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.